SegersIan/knowledge-base/communication/presenting.md

    * The org bore: No one cares about your org unless you work there
    * Inspiration Performance: Only present because of ego and to "inspire", inspiration is a byproduct of a great presentation.

+**Did you know about communication: 7% is words, 38% Tone, 55% body**.

 ## Talk Tools

+## Body Language / Tone

+### Personas

+You can use this personas to switch between or stick to, they come with their own tone and body language.

+* **1 Word At a time**: Say more with less, say a single word and give is space and time.
+* **Preacher**: High energy, you ask engagement of the audience (can I get a hell yeah?
+Might even push for it.)
+Exaggerated body language, very energized.
+You keep building up energy.
+* **Cowboy**: Confident stand and language, stand even on both legs, shoulders up.
+Calm talk, but a bit cheeky of subtle jokes to avoid becoming arrogant.
+Needs a gentle play.

 ### Connection
 * Make eye contact